Prajwaliscoding/llm-inference-gateway/docs/local-setup.md

 REDIS_HOST=redis
 ```

-You'll need real API keys from [platform.openai.com](https://platform.openai.com/api-keys) and [console.anthropic.com](https://console.anthropic.com/settings/keys). `ADMIN_TOKEN` can be any string you make up, it's what you'll use to create client API keys later.
+You'll need real API keys from [platform.openai.com](https://platform.openai.com/api-keys) and [console.anthropic.com](https://console.anthropic.com/settings/keys). `ADMIN_TOKEN` can be any string you make up, it's what you'll use for admin-only endpoints.

 `POSTGRES_HOST=postgres` and `REDIS_HOST=redis` must stay exactly as shown.
 These are the service names Docker Compose uses internally, not `localhost`.

-## 3. Start everything
+## 3. Start the backend

 ```bash
 docker compose up --build